schrolla/ScubaGear/PowerShell/ScubaGear/baselines/exo.md

   - PRO - David has noted he has started working on a automated way to increment baseline md files (for GWS).
   - CON - If we are keeping baseline version in the policy ID, an enhancement would need to be made to support minor increases in policy IDs

-## Deleted Policy Format:
+## Deleted Policy Formating:
-### potentially adding in a separate md file for deleted policies
+### Potentially adding in a separate md file for deleted policies
   - PRO removes clutter of removed policies from markdown file
   - CON may cause numbering gaps without full context
   - Hybrid approach can list deleted policies and link to deleted markdown
   - CON ENHANCEMENT additional automation needs to be created to support functionality of this new markdown file

-### changing v_ to X. Example: MS.EXO.2.1v1 -> MS.EXO.2.1X
+### Changing v_ to X. Example: MS.EXO.2.1v1 -> MS.EXO.2.1X
-  - PRO currently the code reads the X and parses this policy out of the report (CON currently a bug)
+  - PRO currently the code reads the X and parses this policy out of the report
+    - CON currently a bug
   - PRO currently the code does read "X" as deleted policies and can return text in the results column
   - CON can cause confusion to the user due to change in format

-### using strikethrough formatting
+### Using strikethrough formatting (used for policy ID, Policy, rationale, and implmentation steps)
   - PRO easy identifier for the user to see policies that have been deleted
-  - CON enhancement is needed to update automation to support strikethrough
+  - CON enhancement is needed to update automation to support strikethrough if we still want the policy to be added to report)

-### adding in a new policy note section below rationale and note
+### Adding in a new policy note section below rationale and note
  Format: MS.M365PRODUCT.GROUP#.POLICY#v# was removed in M365PRODUCT.md v[] because [rationale for removal]
  EXAMPLE:
  - _Policy Note:_ Policy MS.EXO.2.1v1 was removed in exo.md version 1.1.0 because it is not a security configuation that can be audited and has been added to MS.EXO.2.2v2.